redhat-openstack/website/source/testday/index.html.md

 # Test Days

-Test days are help roughly every month, on the week after an upstream milestone.
+Test days are held roughly every month, on the week after an upstream milestone.
 See the [release schedule](http://releases.openstack.org/ocata/schedule.html) for when those milestones occur.